 Modifier Key with Mute Button with Solo Button Shift When more than one track is selected, only the current track is toggled.
 When more than one track is selected, only the current track is toggled.
 Ctrl Clears all mutes.
 Clears all solos.
-Alt Unmutes selected track(s), mutes all others.
-Solo selected tracks only, excludes output from any sends.
+Alt Unmutes selected track(s), mutes others.
+Solo selected tracks, excluding any sends.
 Ctrl Alt Mutes selected track(s), unmutes others.
 Solo exclusive: Solos selected track(s), unsolos all others.
-Ctrl Shift Not applicable Toggles Solo Defeat mode for the track or track selection.
-See comments below.
+Ctrl Shift Not applicable Toggles Solo Defeat mode.
+The track(s) will still be heard even when another track or track selection is soloed exclusive.